EBISPOT/hancestro/README.md

 ### Ancestry Ontology - Release Notes ###

-#### Current release: 2.5
+#### Current release: 2.6

-Date Released: 4 January 2021
+Date Released: 12 May 2022

-Class Count: 584
+Class Count: 583

-*(Please note that the class count published for release 2.4 was incorrect.
-No classes were deprecated between release 2.4 and 2.5)*
+- Removal of an extraneous import of `GEO:000000374`
+- Replacement of `createdBy` by `dcterms:creator`
+- Addition of `LICENSE` file

 See the [release notes](https://github.com/EBISPOT/ancestro/releases) for details of most recent changes.